Powering network data

 Our network availability heat maps can help you make more informed decisions about where to connect.
 Our Generation Heat Map shows where there is capacity to connect large-scale generation to our network.
-Our Demand Heat Maps shows where there is capacity for large-scale demand projects.
-The web view of our heat maps uses a simple green, amber, red traffic light indicator to show network availability.
+Our Demand Heat Map shows where there is capacity for large-scale demand projects.
+The web view uses a simple green, amber, red traffic light indicator to show where there is capacity to connect.
 The web view is accompanied by downloadable datasheets which are updated each month and provide a wealth of additional network data, including Appendix G information.

 Whole Electricity System Co-ordination Register